OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 3: Create `01_bronze.bronze_products` Table**

+  - Tips

     - _Business logic:_ Ingest raw product records as a stream, enforce schema and add lineage metadata.
 Fail the pipeline if any record is missing a `product_id`, ensuring all products are uniquely identifiable for inventory and sales analytics.
     - _Tip:_ Run the pipeline after this step to check for product data issues and validate schema enforcement.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 3".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 3".

   - [ ] Read as a stream from the `items` directory - use the `RAW_PRODUCTS_PATH` variable.
   - [ ] Add `comment`: "Raw products data".